Electrical wiring in the United Kingdom: Single phase (standard for domestic and light commercial)

-A domestic supply typically consists of a large cable connected to a service head, the sealed box containing the main supply fuse, treated as the supply to the premises.
-This will typically have a value from 40–100 A. Separate line and neutral cables (tails) go from here to an electricity meter.
-More tails proceed from the meter into the consumer side of the installation and into a consumer unit (distribution board), or in some cases to a Henley block (a splitter box used in low voltage electrical engineering, slang named for W.T.Henley & Co. also sometimes called an "Isco" block, both names derived from brands of these blocks) and thence to more than one distribution board.
+A single phase supply typically consists of an armoured cable connected to a service head (aka. cut out), the sealed box containing the main supply fuse.
+This fuse will typically be rated either 60, 80 or 100 amps.
+Separate line and neutral cables (tails) go from here to an electricity meter.
+More tails proceed from the meter into a consumer unit (or fusebox in older installations), possibly via an isolator.
+Some installations may have multiple consumer units (or an old fusebox along with one or more consumer units), in which case the meter tails may first go into a junction box from which they split out to each individual unit.
+Such junction boxes are typically known as Henley blocks (a splitter box used in low voltage electrical engineering made by W.T.Henley & Co.), or "Isco" blocks, both names deriving from common brands.